List of menhirs: Slovakia

+There are multiple menhirs that have or currently exist in Slovakia.
+The most known is the Holíč Menhir, a collection of menhirs that were found in 1988 during the construction of an NPP building.

 Spain

 In Spain, menhirs associated with the western European megalithic industry are relatively unusual compared to dolmens, but still are common sights in the northern half of the country, where at least 500 menhirs have been reported.
 They are particularly common in the Basque Country, Navarre, northern Burgos and Palencia, Cantabria, and the Pyrenees, where they are usually encountered standing alone or in small groups (cromlech) in elevated locations; the Arlobi menhir is one of the most recent examples of a menhir.
 In smaller numbers, but of great dimensions, some examples are located in Extremadura, very related to the menhirs of Portugal.
 Most of the menhirs in northern Spain appear to date back to the stone age; they are not usually associated with burials, but in at least one instance (the Menhir of Cuesta del Molino in Burgos) burials dating at least 2000 years after the menhir was originally built have been found.

 In mediterranean Spain and, particularly the Balearic islands, megalithic structures consisting of standing stones such as the Taulas, but associated with Bronze Age and Iron Age cultures, are also common.